 - the new Blue Man Group theatre and Hard Rock Cafe which are sandwiched between the two parks

-- two luxury resort hotels, two family hotels and one budget hotel, operated by Loews - the rock and roll Hard Rock Hotel and the Mediterranean styled Portofino Bay Hotel, the tropical South Pacific themed Royal Pacific Resort and Sapphire Falls, plus the retro inspired budget Cabana Bay Resort
+- two luxury resort hotels, two family hotels and two budget hotels, operated by Loews - the rock and roll Hard Rock Hotel and the Mediterranean styled Portofino Bay Hotel, the tropical South Pacific themed Royal Pacific Resort and Sapphire Falls, plus the retro inspired budget Cabana Bay Resort and Adventura Hotel

 Universal Theme Park Rankings